unstoppabledomains/dev-docs/partner/domain-actions-guides/bridge-action.md

 # Deposit or Withdraw Action Guide

-The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **bridge domains between Ethereum and Polygon** without having to form them on the client.
+The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **bridge domains from Ethereum to Polygon and vice versa** without having to form them on the client.

 ## Step 1: Retrieve Your Reseller ID and Secret API Token